What Remains Unratified

 Differential diagnosis, knock-on effects, and the evidence connecting AI economics to your rights.

+This capex accelerates the economic transformation these rights address.
 Tariff impacts, AI investment data, conflict costs — the observable conditions driving urgency.

-Human Rights, Nothing More, Nothing Less
+Human Rights; Nothing More, Nothing Less.

 Every element of this analysis represents implementation of rights 173 nations already committed to.
 Nothing here asks for anything beyond what the United States signed in 1977.